agatonpour/Mapache/README.md

 **Mapache** is a web application that visualizes environmental sensor data collected by **RaccoonBot**, an autonomous environmental monitoring robot created by the UC Irvine Robot Ecology Lab and deployed at the Crystal Cove Conservancy, CA

-Link to Web App: https://raccoonbot---mapache.web.app/ (Currently, only data from May 6th to May 9th is available, while waiting for hardware updates to the RaccoonBot)
+Link to Web App: https://raccoonbot---mapache.web.app/ (Currently, only data from May 6th to May 9th is available, while waiting for hardware updates on the RaccoonBot)

 ## Overview